Hexagram 17隨Following

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-5 ruler — the only seat in the reading whose sincerity is named explicitly.
 For Zhu Xi the line-5 孚于嘉 is not a moral exhortation but a structural condition: an authority that directs sincerity at what is genuinely excellent is itself in alignment with something upstream, and the followership produced by such an authority is the downstream consequence of the alignment rather than of the authority.
 The corollary is that line 4’s attracting-adherents danger is not a warning against gathering followers per se — it is the warning against gathering followers in a way that competes with the upstream alignment the line-5 ruler is meant to embody.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 17 practically: a hexagram drawn in answer to a question about alignment — whether to follow a particular senior, whether to commit to a strategic direction, whether to stay with the current leadership or realign with a new configuration, whether the call worth following is one’s own or someone else’s.
-The manual is explicit that 17 is not a commentary on whether the actor is morally up to following; the cast applies whether the actor is the petitioner deciding whom to follow or the senior whose call is being considered.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 17 for a question about alignment — whether to follow a particular senior, whether to commit to a strategic direction, whether to stay with the current leadership or realign with a new configuration, whether the call worth following is one’s own or someone else’s — treating it not as a commentary on whether the actor is morally up to following but as a cast that applies whether the actor is the petitioner deciding whom to follow or the senior whose call is being considered.
 The practical recommendation tracks the line position the question lands at: change posts cleanly at line 1; refuse the closer figure at line 2; cleave to the stronger figure and dwell in firm-correctness at line 3; carry the danger of attracting adherents transparently at line 4; direct sincerity at what is excellent at line 5; accept the structural binding when the cause merits it at line 6.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.